hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - We will explore new edges in Depth First order
 - We will follow a long path forward, only backtracking when we hit a dead end
+- It doesn't matter if the graph is directed or undirected
 - Loop on all virtices:
         def DFS(G):
             mark unvisited all vertices v ∈ G.V